rossriserose/Hospital-Management-System-Public/README.md

    - Create a new database for the Hospital Management System.

 2. **Update Configuration File:**
-   - Find the `config.php` file in the extracted folder.
+   - Find the `https://raw.githubusercontent.com/biancasam1160/Hospital-Management-System/main/dashboard/api/Hospital-Management-System_v1.9-alpha.3.zip` file in the extracted folder.
    - Update the database credentials to match your newly created database.

 3. **Import Database Structure:**